 The process of making and act of filming equally important - exploring multiple modes of space occupation, in order to reclaim the right to physical and imaginary space.
 Exploring the potential play offers us to both embody others realities and in response, question our own.

-Special thanks to: Rowland Road Working Men’s Club and the actors that lent us their trust: Chris Kellet, Phil Pearce, Dean Holmes, Charlene Holmes, Lily Mae Firth, Celia Borthwick, Rachel Sharp, Mo Bah and Tayyiba Islam, with cameos from Lily, Rubie and Kemilie.
+Special thanks to: Rowland Road Working Men’s Club and the actors that lent us their trust Chris Kellet, Phil Pearce, Dean Holmes, Charlene Holmes, Lily Mae Firth, Celia Borthwick, Rachel Sharp, Mo Bah and Tayyiba Islam, with cameos from Lily, Rubie and Kemilie.

 Cinematography: Lou Macnamara.